hbmorrison/qmk_firmware/keyboards/ferris/keymaps/hbmorrisonv3/readme.md

 The base layer uses Colemak DH 2020 with `shift` on the outside left thumb key, `space` on the inside left thumb key, `enter` on the inside right thumb key and `sym layer` on the outside right thumb key.
 The `backspace` key is available at the top right.

-When tapped, the `shift` key that will capitalise or shift the next key that is tapped.
+When tapped, the `shift` key capitalises or shifts the next key that is tapped.
 It does nothing when held down.
-Similarly, the `sym layer` key will switch to the **symbol layer** and return to the **base layer** immediately after a single symbol key has been tapped.
+The `sym layer` key switches the keyboard into the **symbol layer** for one key press only, and the keyboard will return to the **base layer** immediately after a symbol key has been tapped.

 Homerow modifiers are available on the following keys: